Michael Keaton: Awards and nominations

 Over his career Keaton has received several awards including a Primetime Emmy Award, two Golden Globe Awards, six Critics Choice Movie Awards, and four Screen Actors Guild Awards as well as nominations for an Academy Award and British Academy Film Award.
 Keaton was honored with a Career Achievement Award from the Hollywood Film Festival.
 He is also a visiting scholar at Carnegie Mellon University.
+Keaton was Harvard's 2026 Hasty Pudding Man of the Year and accepted the award in February 2026.